How to Design a 3-Tier Spatial Storage Architecture

 Verify range-request capability and internal tiling:

-curl -sI -r 0-511 https://<bucket>.s3.<region>.amazonaws.com/datasets/2023/1m/8a2a1072b5fffff.cog | grep -i "accept-ranges"
+| grep -i "accept-ranges"

 Expected Output: Accept-Ranges: bytes

-Cross-validate COG internal structure using gdalinfo:
+Cross-validate COG internal structure with gdalinfo:

 gdalinfo -stats output.cog | grep -iE "Block|Compression|Overview"

-Expected Output: Block=512x512, COMPRESSION=ZSTD, Overviews present.
+Expected Output: Block=512x512, COMPRESSION=ZSTD, and Overviews present.

 Root-Cause Analysis: If Accept-Ranges is missing or Block=0x0 appears, the file was not written with cloud-optimized headers.
 Re-run gdal_translate with -co TILED=YES and -co COPY_SRC_OVERVIEWS=YES.
 Legacy software often strips TIFF directory offsets during upload, breaking spatial subsetting.